 Fiduciary fund reporting focuses on net position and changes in net position.
 The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and custodial funds.
 Trust funds are distinguished from custodial funds by the existence of a trust agreement or equivalent arrangements that have certain characteristics.
 Custodial funds are used to report fiduciary activities that are not required to be reported in a trust fund.
-The custodial fund is used to account for Ohio High School Athletic Association (OHSAA) tournament activity.
+The District does not have any custodial funds at June 30, 2021.